GigasoftInc/winforms-chart-100million-points-proessentials/Readme.md

 - **5 subsets × 20,000,000 points = 100M data points per update**
 - **GPU compute shaders** process all data in parallel on the GPU
-- **WinForms Direct3D** updates at ~15ms — faster than WPF's ~25ms
+- **GPU compute shader render time: ~15ms**
+- **End-to-end frame rate: ~20 FPS** on a typical development workstation with dedicated GPU (includes 100M point data transfer overhead)
-  due to Direct3D being directly coupled to the WinForms window device context
+- **WinForms Direct3D** is directly coupled to the window device context, providing a slight performance edge over WPF
-- **WPF** uses compute shaders similarly but renders to texture, resulting in slightly higher latency
 - **Zero memory copy** — the chart receives a pointer to `fYDataToChart` directly; changing the array contents is all that is needed to update the chart
+- **Live FPS counter** displayed in the window title bar

 ---

 ## How It Works

 ### Data Architecture

 ```csharp
 // 120M point pool — prepared once at startup
 float[] fYDataPool = new float[120010000];